Caiyeon/goldfish/README.md

 <!--
 -->
 ## Development
-Goldfish is being actively maintained (with new features every 1-2 weeks).
+Goldfish is being actively maintained (with new features every single week).

 Contributions are welcomed.
 Feel free to pick up an issue and make a pull request, or open a new issue for a feature enhancement.